ServiceStack/rabbitmq-windows/README.md

 channel.BasicAck(msgResponse.DeliveryTag, multiple:false);
 ```

-An alternate way to consume messages is via a subscription push-based event model.
+An alternate way to consume messages is via a push-based event subscription.
 You can use the built-in `QueueingBasicConsumer` to provide a simplified programming model by allowing you to block on a
 Shared Queue until a message is received, e.g: